np6176a/hargh/README.md

 for expediency right now.

 * Issues with Unicode Sequences

 Some web pages will include Unicode sequences.
 Since we store the raw data in Postgres `jsonb` fields.
 There is a known issue since 9.4.1 with unicode sequences.
 A quick [Google Search](https://goo.gl/rH7tWF) reveals a lot of information.
 We haven't tried to implement any of the workarounds yet

+* Performance

+It might just be that we are validating and processing lots of data.
+Some of these HAR files are quite large.
+Howver, the create and update endpoints take half a second to a second to run.
+The logs show that the issue is not in the view generation after the controller is done or at the database layer.
+It also doesn't look like the schema validation is causing the time delay.
+My suspicion for further investigation would be the use of a `jsonb` column for the raw data storage.
+I wonder if the Rails side has to do a lot of computation on these large data structures before save.
+I'm also using `HashWithIndifferentAccess` everywhere.
+I wonder if that also has a performance implication.

 # Running Locally